 Opening a small business is a considerable undertaking and, when done thoroughly and thoughtfully, can be a personally and professionally rewarding experience.
 Once you have made the determination that opening a small business is for you, it is strongly recommended that you begin the process of developing a business plan.

-There are numerous City-supported partner agencies that can help you develop a business plan, including the Ohio State Business Development Center (OSBDC), the Community Capital Development Center (CCDC), the Economic & Community Development Institute (ECDI), SCORE Columbus and, of course, the Columbus Chamber of Commerce.
+There are numerous City-supported partner agencies that can help you develop a business plan, including the Ohio Small Business Development Center (SBDC), the Community Capital Development Center (CCDC), the Economic & Community Development Institute (ECDI), SCORE Columbus and, of course, the Columbus Chamber of Commerce.

 Lastly, the Columbus Chamber is an outstanding resource to generate connections, acquire various resources, and other solutions to help your business–and the Columbus region–thrive.